 If a spill occurs, shut off all possible sources of ignition, and instruct others to keep at a safe distance.
 Mop up spill with plenty of water, diluting greatly.
 Ventilate the area well to evaporate any remaining liquid and dispel vapor.

-Effluent from the analyzer contains diisoproplyamine (if this buffer is used).
+Effluent from the monitor contains diethylamine (if this buffer is used).
 Contact with it should also be avoided.